islam15-8789/Deterministic-Classification-of-Accounting-Functions-in-Code-Contributions/README.md

   -c "python main_cli.py dempe predict-dempe"
 ```

-> After running the Docker container, you’ll be prompted to choose a model and enter **commit message** e.g. 'feat: Menubar added', and the model will return the **predicted DEMPE function(s)** based on your input.
-To try a different model, simply exit and repeat Step 3.
+> After running the Docker container, you’ll be prompted to choose a model and enter **commit message** (Conventional or Non-conventional) e.g., 'feat: Menubar added', and the model will return the **predicted DEMPE function(s)** based on your input.
+To try a different model, simply exit and repeat **Step 3**.

-##  (Optional) Run the Complete Data Pipeline
+##  Reproduce the results

-If you'd like to prepare and process your own dataset, run the full pipeline:
+To reproduce the results, Please follow the below steps:

 ### 📝 Step 1: Create a `repos.json` File

+> ✅ Create a repos.json file in you root directory.
+These are the repos from where the commits will be
+ fetched for model trainning and evaluation pourposes.

 Example: